kslik9/Inception/README.md

 to make our database good and doesnt need uphead configuration to start working , we have to automate our database with the help of a sql script. the script has to setup some mandatory things which is the next. firstly it has ti setup the database root password and delete anonymous users , remove the test database , flush the privileges tables and for some fun create small table and insert some object to it . for the setup this [tutorial](https://bertvv.github.io/notes-to-self/2015/11/16/automating-mysql_secure_installation/) explain everything in details i highly recommend it .

+secondly for the table adn insertting on it